TA-Lib/ta-lib-python/README.md

 TA-Lib also provides an abstract interface for calling functions.
 Our wrapper for the abstract interface is somewhat different from the upstream implentation.
+The abstract interface is designed to make the TA-Lib easily introspectable and dynamically programmable.
+Of course Python allows for these things too, but this helps do some of the heavy lifting for you, making it much easier to for example add a TA-Lib indicator control panel to a GUI charting program.
+It also unifies the interface for using and calling functions making life easier on the developer.

 If you're already familiar with using the function API, you should feel right at home using the abstract interface.
 To start, every function takes the same input: